hieuhuynh89/projects/README.md

 # projects
-these projects here only for purpose noted, not actual introduce to everybody.
+this project is only for noted purpose, not actual introducing to everybody.